Drug Crimes

 Manufacturing

-The Indiana Code groups manufacturing, financing the manufacturing, delivery, and financing the delivery of a controlled substance as “dealing in” a narcotic or controlled substance.
 Manufacturing involves concocting, cooking, or growing a controlled substance.
 This can involve combining ingredients to make an illegal street drug such as methamphetamine from scratch.
 This can also involve planting marijuana seeds, watering the plants, and harvesting them.

 Manufacturing a controlled substance requires either knowledge or intent.
-You must either know you are manufacturing something that is prohibited by law or you must intend to manufacture such a substance.
+You must either know you are manufacturing something that is prohibited by law, or you must intend to manufacture such a substance.

 In addition, even if you play no part in the actual manufacturing process, you can be prosecuted under this law if you in some way finance the manufacture of the drug, such as purchasing equipment or ingredients.